morales0/jhacks-quadsquad/README.md

 # jhacks-quadsquad
 Jhacks repo for our project.
-Chris, Kevin, and Francisco.
+Chris, Kevin, Carolyn, and Francisco.